 Three days later she was officially reported missing.
 Since that night, there has been no record of her social security number being used.

-Also, I just want to note that her boyfriend at the time was cooperative with the investigation and was cleared of being a suspect.
+Also, I just want to note that her boyfriend at the time was cooperative with the investigation and was cleared as being a suspect.

 Leonard has since passed, and with his